MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/faqs-tamper-protection.md

 - The [Microsoft 365 Defender portal](manage-tamper-protection-microsoft-365-defender.md) (turn tamper protection on or off, tenant wide)
 - [Intune](manage-tamper-protection-microsoft-endpoint-manager.md) (turn tamper protection on or off, and/or configure tamper protection for some or all users)
 - [Configuration Manager](manage-tamper-protection-configuration-manager.md) (with tenant attach, you can configure tamper protection for some or all devices by using the Windows Security experience profile)
-- [Windows Security app](manage-tamper-protection-individual-device.md) (for an individual device used at home or that is not centrally managed by a security team)
+- [Windows Security app](manage-tamper-protection-individual-device.md) (for an individual device used at home or that isn't centrally managed by a security team)

 > [!NOTE]
 > We recommend keeping tamper protection turned on for your whole organization.
 If tamper protection prevents your IT or security team from performing a necessary task on a device,